 On the other side of the coin some consultancies tie up with some below average colleges and send students there.
 After landing you will realize the truth and by that time it will be late.
 So please do a background check before actually applying to any college.
 There are many communities and forums which are actually providing genuine information about the colleges and their status.

 But along with the students who are actually aspiring for education abroad many others find student visa as a easiest way to enter in these countries.
 To be frank Student Visa has become the alternate and the best way for the skilled people to enter into these countries.
 And again consultancies play an important role here.
 They enter through the Study Visa and complete the masters and then look for a job.
 Now many countries understood this trend and are simplifying the process and also giving them the opportunity to work when they are studying.

 Finally if I need to conclude I would quote “Consultancies are one of those invisible forces which are fulfilling the demand and supply gap between countries and helping the individuals explore new opportunities in new territories and there by strengthening both the economies”.

-There are many countries which provide immigration to professionals , topping the list are Canada, Australia, Hong Kong and Denmark.
-According to their economic and demographical requirements these countries, roll out a list of skilled people who can contribute to their growth to whom they offer the permanent residency program.
+There are many countries which provide Immigration to Professionals , topping the list are Canada, Australia, Hong Kong and Denmark.
+According to their economic and demographical requirements these countries, roll out a list of skilled people who can contribute to their growth to whom they offer the Permanent Residency Program.
 The aspirants for immigration also need to fulfill certain other core requirements as laid down by the government of a specific country.
-The visa issued to persons wishing to live permanently in a foreign country is called an Immigrant Visa.
-These countries provide varied benefits to their citizens and permanent residents.
+The visa issued to persons wishing to live permanently in a foreign country is called an Immigration Visa.
+These countries provide varied benefits to their citizens and Permanent Residents.